allcommerce/bc-Dinosaur-doc/docs/usage.md

 Go back to **Page Builder**, in **Theme Styles** > **Home Page**, make sure **Carousel** > **Show carousel** is selected.
 You can change the carousel styles and colors here.

+In the **Carousel**, the **Image height mobile** option is used to adjust the height of the main carousel when displayed on mobile devices.
+Set this value to `400` to display it correctly as per the template.

 **Watch the instruction video:**

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/796542010?h=3030ce28cf&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="instr-home carousel"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>